percona/percona-server/doc/source/release-notes/Percona-Server-5.7.12-5.rst

  Parallel doublewrite memory was not freed with :variable:`innodb_fast_shutdown` was set to ``2``.
 Bug fixed :bug:`1578139`.

- Server will now show more descriptive error message when |Percona Server|
- fails with ``errno == 22 "Invalid argument"``, if :variable:`innodb_flush_method` was set to ``ALL_O_DIRECT``.
+ Server will now show more descriptive error message when Percona Server for MySQL fails with ``errno == 22 "Invalid argument"``, if :variable:`innodb_flush_method` was set to ``ALL_O_DIRECT``.
 Bug fixed :bug:`1578604`.